codatio/codat-docs/blog/231002-stop-returning-data-on-push.md

 ## Action required​

-If you currently make use of any properties in the data object of the push operation response, you will need to use the changes.recordRef object instead.
+If you currently make use of any properties in the `data` object of the push operation response, you will need to use the `changes.recordRef` object instead.

-1. Use changes.recordRef to retrieve the record datatype and id.
+1. Use `changes.recordRef` to retrieve the record `datatype` and `id`.
 2. Initiate a sync for the given data type or wait until the next scheduled sync.
-3. After the sync is complete, make a GET call to the relevant endpoint to retrieve the full record if needed.
+3. After the sync is complete, make a `GET` call to the relevant endpoint to retrieve the full record if needed.

 ## Expected impact if no action is taken​

-As of January 10, 2024, you will no longer be able to use the data object on the push operation responses.
+As of January 10, 2024, you will no longer be able to use the `data` object on the push operation responses.

-You will not be able to use the returned id to pull data you have pushed until a subsequent sync is completed for the given data type.
+You will not be able to use the returned `id` to pull data you have pushed until a subsequent sync is completed for the given data type.